-- 1. You are expected to be in the appropriate classroom when the tardy bell rings to be considered in attendance and not tardy.
-If you are not in the appropriate classroom when the tardy bell rings and you do not have a pass that explains your tardiness, you are considered: - Tardy if you are up to 15 minutes late - Unexcused if you are more than 15 minutes late. - 2.
+- Students are expected to be in the appropriate classroom when the tardy bell rings to be considered in attendance and not tardy.
+If students are not in the appropriate classroom when the tardy bell rings and do not have a pass that explains your tardiness, they are considered: - Tardy if up to 10 minutes late - Unexcused if more than 10 minutes late. - 2.
 Tardies and unexcused absences are calculated on a per semester basis.
-You start each semester with a clean slate. - 3.
+Each student starts each semester with a clean slate. - 3.
 Keep in mind lunch period may split a class period.
-You are expected to be on time for both parts of the class.
-You will receive a tardy for each reporting time if you are late.
+Students are expected to be on time for both parts of the class and will receive a tardy for each reporting time if they are late.